suryamondal/useful_git_commands/README.md

 `git` is a nice tool to track the changes of any document, from a piece of code to a latex report.
 With this, one not only `saves` a document, but saves the version of the document as it evolves.

 **There can be hundreds of objects in a directory.
-The beauty is that, `git` only track those, which you instruct it to do.
+The beauty is that, `git` only tracks those, which you instruct it to do.
 It never touches any `data`.
 This is important when you are running jobs on a cluster.
 You can quickly change the code in your local machine, then push it to remote, then pull it to the cluster.
 This saves time as you do not need to involve `rsync` in this.**